Game vs Meta-game: What Makes You Keep Playing?

 Casual games have evolved beyond the simple gratification of matching 3 brightly colored fruits together or popping a series of glowing spheres.
 Most of them have started giving players something more; something that's usually much more satisfying than the core gameplay.

-If you've spent any time reading about video games whatsoever, then you may have come across the term meta-game - sometimes referred to as just meta - before.
+If you've spent any time reading about video games whatsoever, then you may have come across the term meta-game before.

 The video gaming community defines meta-game as anything that does not consist of the core gameplay mechanic or does not make up the bulk of a game's gameplay experience.

-Or, a game may be an endless runner that lets you collect coins and power-ups along the way, but it may also feature a side gameplay element of customizing your character or upgrading their skills and abilities.
+A game may also be an endless runner that lets you collect coins and power-ups along the way, but it may also feature a side gameplay element of customizing your character or upgrading their skills and abilities.

 What Sort of Games Include Meta-Game Mechanics?